 - Infection of the uterus, fallopian tubes, or ovaries (pelvic infection) may occur.

-- In rare cases, a hysterectomy may be required during a myomectomy.
+- Unplanned hysterectomy.
 This may happen if removing the fibroid causes heavy bleeding that cannot be stopped without doing a hysterectomy.